 - (1) The System Operator Training Program applies to all operators who are responsible for the Day-Ahead and Real-Time operation of the ERCOT Transmission Grid.
 Transmission Operators (TOs) and Qualified Scheduling Entity (QSE) operators who represent Generation and Load Resources shall participate in 32 hours per year of training and drills on system emergencies.
 QSE operators who do not represent Generation or Load Resources must participate in at least eight hours per year of training and drills in system emergencies. - (2) For those operators required to obtain 32 hours annually at least eight hours must be from simulations or realistic drills. - (3) Training should use simulations appropriate to each class of operator and all such training shall meet or exceed established NERC Reliability Standards.

-Participation in emergency simulations, severe weather drills, ERCOT Black Start training, and portions of the ERCOT Operations Training Seminar that relate to NERC recommended topics may be used to satisfy this requirement.
-Task specific training carried out internally within an Entity will be considered in full compliance with this requirement.
-Training documentation, including curriculum, training methods, and individual training records, shall be immediately available during any audit.
+- (4) Participation in emergency simulations, severe weather drills, ERCOT Black Start training, and portions of the ERCOT Operations Training Seminar that relate to NERC recommended topics may be used to satisfy this requirement. - (5) ERCOT Black Start training attendance is mandatory for all TOs, QSEs identified in a Black Start restoration plan, Resource Entities that represent Black Start Resources, and other Entities who are notified by ERCOT that their participation is required.